ilos-vigil/bigbird-small-indonesian/README.md

-> TO DO: change some info/variable to preseve PRIVACY

 # Indonesian small BigBird model

 **Disclaimer:** This is work in progress.
 Additional information about the source code will be added in the future.